14 people rescued from flooded Don Valley Parkway in Toronto, 290,000 without power

 -

-'We stopped them': Sask. commits to pay Canada Revenue Agency 50% of skipped carbon levy payments
+'We stopped them': Canada Revenue Agency accepts letter of credit from Sask. while tax court rules on carbon levy

 Saskatchewan’s justice minister is celebrating a minor victory in her dispute with the federal tax agency over the carbon levy on home heating.